tom9zbx/GIFtoolsCookbook/content/recipes/fwdModData.rst

 **Magnetics forward modelling** |rarr| **Load** |rarr| **Locations file**

 .. note:: One error message that is most likely to appear is one saying that the code isn't found in the path.
 When creating the forward modelling item, GIFtools automatically looks for the code executable and warns you if it cannot find it.

+.. note:: Once the forward model has run, GIFtools does not allow you to edit the options anymore.
+However, you can copy the options (through the menu), and then change the parameters on the copied item.

 .. _fwdmodExample: